What is a Digital Customer Journey?

 Knowing how your customers choose to educate themselves will allow you to develop a website that suits the needs of prospective customers.
 Here are some things to consider:

-- Consider if your buyers choose to educate themselves by reading content from the company’s websites, itself, or if they tend to read more neutral sources.
-If your buyers tend to read more neutral sources, it’s especially important to differentiate your product from your competitors.
+- Consider if your buyers choose to educate themselves by reading content from the company’s websites or if they tend to read more neutral sources.
+If your buyers tend to read more neutral sources, it’s especially important to differentiate your product from your competitors on various marketing channels.

-- Consider your target market demographic, who you’re marketing your product to, and this will help you to determine the level of knowledge that your customers are likely to have.
+- Consider your target market demographic – or who you’re marketing your product to.
+This will help you to determine the level of knowledge that your customers are likely to have, as well as their major pain points.

-- Buyers will educate themselves differently with different sectors of the business world.
+Buyers will educate themselves differently in different sectors of the business world.
+How one customer interacts with your brand will not be how every customer will interact with your brand.
 For specific help with the healthcare industry, check out Healthcare Marketing Trends.

 What Misconceptions Do Buyers Have About the Problem And How To Solve It?